gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 Furthermore, Oakeshott recognizes that character of the modern European state contains a mingling of the ideal types of civil and enterprise association:

-"*Societas* and *universitas* stand, each, for an independent, self-sustaining moded ofassociation; And my contention is that they are both characteristics of a state, not because they have an inherent need of one another...
-But because they have become contingently join by the choices of human beings in the character of the modern European state.
-And if this is the situation, it may be the most one can do is to offer these terms, as the most effective apparatus for understanding the actual complexity of a state..."
+"*Societas* and *universitas* stand, each, for an independent, self-sustaining moded of association; And my contention is that they are both characteristics of a state, not because they have an inherent need of one another... but because they have become contingently joined by the choices of human beings in the character of a modern European state.
+And if this is the situation, it may be the most one can do is to offer these terms as the most effective apparatus for understanding the actual complexity of a state..."
+(1975: 323)

 (FOOTNOTE: In the case of "*societas* versus *universitas*" and "civil association versus enterprise association," I think we are justified in considering civil association as a synonym for *societas*, and enterprise associaiton as a